Alhadis/GetOptions/README.md

 GetOptions
 ==========

 The JavaScript equivalent of `getopts`.
-No frills, no bullshit, nothing but cold, hard option extraction.
+No frills, no bullshit; nothing but cold, hard option extraction.

 **Use this module if you**
 * Are happy validating and type-checking input yourself
 * Don't mind writing your own documentation
 * Are just interested in lifting options so that this...
 <code>$ program <b><ins>--log-path</ins> <ins>/var/log/stuff.txt</ins></b> generate all-files <b><ins>--verbose</ins></b></code>
-... gets filtered like this:
+<br/>... gets filtered like this:
 <code>$ program generate all-files</code>
-... with all the helpful stuff sorted neatly in one little object:
+<br/>... with all the helpful stuff sorted neatly in one little object:
 ```js
 let result = {
 	options: {